microsoft/cpp_client_telemetry/docs/building-with-vcpkg.md

 Response file for a custom build, e.g. `response_file_linux_PRODUCTNAME.txt` may specify a custom triplet.
 For example, custom triplet allows to specify if the library is built as static or dynamic.

-Default triplets may also be overriden with [custom triplets](https://vcpkg.readthedocs.io/en/latest/examples/overlay-triplets-linux-dynamic/#overlay-triplets-example).
+Default triplets may also be overridden with [custom triplets](https://vcpkg.readthedocs.io/en/latest/examples/overlay-triplets-linux-dynamic/#overlay-triplets-example).
 Custom triplets specific to various products must be maintained by product teams.
 Teams may integrate their triplets in the mainline repo as-needed.